SaiChandu-16/FCC_WorkPortfolio/README.md

 5. Changed the card structure that displays various products in a single page
 6. Integrated the Add to cart feature to the application
 7. Resolved bugs that came during the integration of the add to cart feature

+### Sprint 8: Learnings
+1. Made certain changes in User interface
+2. Integrated all the files and features
+3. Identified and resolve minor bugs like spelling mistakes and alignments
+4. Prepared a presentation for the application demo
+5. Prepared for the Demo of the application